jerryagenyi/pcr/docs/file-relationship-rules.md

    - Update all related documents when making changes
    - Maintain bidirectional links between documents

+5. **Code Quality Standards**
+   - Use CodeRabbit for AI-powered code reviews as documented in `@docs/coderabbit-integration-guide.md`
+   - Address all issues flagged by CodeRabbit before merging code
+   - Document any exceptions to CodeRabbit recommendations with clear rationale
+   - Use branch-based development for all code changes to enable effective reviews

 ## Maintaining This Document

 This document should be updated whenever: